The Messages Pane (screenshot below; see User Interface for its location) displays messages in the following contexts:

 •During simulations, it provides a detailed and step-by-step report of the progress of the workflow.

-The toolbar of the Messages Pane contains commands that enable the following actions: filtering of the messages, navigation of the messages, copying of messages, searching the messages, setting the background colors of server and client log messages, and clearing the current tab.
+The toolbar of the Messages Pane contains commands that enable the following actions: filtering of the messages, navigation of the messages, copying of messages, pasting of the server log message, searching the messages, clearing the current tab, and setting the background colors of server and client log messages.
 There are nine Messages tabs.
 Therefore, you can retain the results of a validation in one tab while carrying out a simulation with a new tab open.

 Using XPath trace() to generate messages